CyVerse-learning-materials/SciApps_guide/bsa.rst

     |sorghum_ms9|

 To reduce the total computation time, we start the tutorial with variant filtering, skipping the alignment of raw reads with Bowtie2 and calling SNPs with bcftools.
 SNPs are filtered by the EMS mutation type (G to A or C to T), read depth, background, and minimum allele frequency.
 SnpEff is then used to annotate the filtered SNPs.
 Annotated SNPs are passed to SIFT4G for predicting amino acid substitution effects.
-Finally, results from all three steps are combined for visualization using the app, ems_viewer.
+Finally, results from all three steps are combined for visualization using the app, bsa_viewer.

 Ems_viewer provides an interactive visualization interface for confirming whether the candidate genes are true or false positives.
 Then, at the last, we use Ensembl Plants/Gramene to identify mutant lines that contained independent mutation alleles in the candidate gene for further verification.